top of page

 Pillows and blankets were not provided, so I used my sweater instead.
 This is something to consider if you run cold on airplanes.

-They do sell ‘comfort packages’, which include a blanket and eye mask, should you need one, or you can always bring your own compact folding blanket.
+They do sell ‘comfort packages’, which include a blanket and eye mask, should you need one, or you can always bring your own compact folding travel blanket.
+These are handy because they are part cushy pillow, part snuggle buddy, and part blanket.

-Pro tip: bringing your own pillow on does not count against your carry-on allowance on airplanes.
+Pro tip: bringing your own pillow on typically does not count against your carry-on allowance on airplanes, but you should check every airline's site to be sure.

 Entertainment